elastic/kibana/.teamcity/README.md

 - Barebones Slack notifications via plugin
 - Dynamically creating environment variables / secrets at runtime for subsequent steps
 - "Baseline CI" job that runs a subset of CI for every commit
-- "Full CI" job that runs full CI hourly, if changes are detected.
+- "Hourly CI" job that runs full CI hourly, if changes are detected.
 Re-uses builds that ran during "Baseline CI" for same commit
 - Performance monitoring enabled for all jobs
 - Jobs with multiple VCS roots (Kibana + Elasticsearch)
 - GCS uploading using service account key file and gsutil